gdampf/uTerm/STM32F030F4/Firmware/README.md

 using the schematic in the hardware section.

-Source code is a bit rough and out of date with the development branch as this is a quick demo for the VGA Text code.
+Source code is a bit rough and out of date with the development branch as this is a quick demo for the VGA Text code in its early stage.

 ChibiTerm:
 This is the source code directory for ChibiTerm terminal program.
+This is the main development branch.